 If your baby was born early (before 37 weeks), you could start solids begin sometime between ‘corrected age’ 4 and 6 months.
 But make sure that your baby is showing all the signs of readiness.

-But, what if I think my baby is ready for solids and then realise they’re not after I’ve started?
+What if I think my baby is ready for solids and then realise they’re not after I’ve started?

 Don’t worry.
 You might mistakenly think your baby is ready and a few days in realise they’re not.
 If your baby is under six months, then stop, wait until six months and start again.
+Just because you started doesn’t mean you have to plough through.

 Now, let’s bust some common myths about the timing of solids